germs-lab/Shell_Tutorial/Readme.md

 1. Print out the contents of the `~/Shell_Tutorial/dictionary.txt` file.
 What does this file contain?

-2. Without changing directories, (you should still be in `day1.shell`), use one short command to print the contents of all of the files in the `/home/Shell_Tutorial/data/THOMAS` directory.
+2. Without changing directories, (you should still be in `Shell_Tutorial`), use one short command to print the contents of all of the files in the `/home/p3-training/Shell_Tutorial/data/THOMAS` directory.

 * * * *